Anurak Devesh: Life

-When his uncle ascended to the throne as King of the new Rattanakosin Kingdom in 1782, he elevated his nephew to the rank of Chaofa (most senior rank of Prince).
-Soon he was appointed to the title of Krom Phra Rajawang Boworn Sathan Phimuk and Rear Palace or Deputy Viceroy (Deputy Uparaja), this meant he was essentially the third most powerful individual in the Kingdom.
-When the new capital was built at Bangkok Prince Anurak Devesh built his residence (Wang Lang) back in Thonburi, directly opposite the Front Palace, today the site is now occupied by the Siriraj Hospital.
+When his uncle ascended to the throne as King of the new Rattanakosin Kingdom in 1782, Thong-In was elevated to the rank of Chaofa (most senior rank of Prince).
+Soon he was appointed to the title of Krom Phra Rajawang Boworn Sathan Phimuk, or the Rear Palace, the Thai interpretation of the position of (Deputy Uparaja).
+This position made him the third most powerful individual in the Kingdom behind the Front Palace and the King.
+When the new capital was built at Bangkok, Prince Anurak Devesh built his residence (the actual Rear Palace) in Thonburi, directly across the Chao Phraya River from the Front Palace.
+Today the site is occupied by Siriraj Hospital.

-After becoming the Rear Palace he assisted King Rama I in his fight against King Bodawpaya of Burma in 1785 during the Nine Armies War.
-During the conflict he personally accompanied the King to recapture the city of Phitsanulok from the Burmese.
+After becoming the Rear Palace, he fought alongside King Rama I during the Nine Armies War in 1785 against King Bodawpaya of Burma.
+He personally accompanied the King during the recapture the city of Phitsanulok.

 Death

-Anurak Devesh died on the 20 December 1806 at the age of 60.
-After his death King Rama I decided not to appoint anyone to succeed him as Rear Palace and left the office vacant, the tradition was carried by subsequent kings until the official abolishment of the title in 1885 by King Chulalongkorn.
-Making Anurak Devesh the only Rear Palace of the Chakri Dynasty.
+Anurak Devesh died on December 20, 1806, at the age of 60.
+After his death, King Rama I decided not to appoint anyone to succeed him as Rear Palace and left the office vacant.
+This custom was followed by subsequent kings until the official abolishment of the title in 1885 by King Chulalongkorn, thus making Anurak Devesh the only Rear Palace of the Chakri Dynasty.